TheDisorderedOrganization/MonteCarlo/README.md

 To perform a Monte Carlo (MC) simulation, it is necessary to define the system and the set of possible moves, followed by executing the simulation using the appropriate functions.
 Below, we present a basic Monte Carlo simulation utilizing the Particle system and move set defined in [particle_1D.jl](example/particle_1d/particle_1d.jl).

-The Particle system is characterized by three key quantities: its position  x , the inverse temperature  \beta, and its energy  e .
-The Monte Carlo move applied to the particle consists of a displacement by  \delta x , where  \delta x  is sampled from a user-defined probability distribution (that we call policy).
+The Particle system is characterized by three key quantities: its position  $x$, the inverse temperature  $\beta$, and its energy $e$.
+The Monte Carlo move applied to the particle consists of a displacement by  $\delta$, where  $\delta$  is sampled from a user-defined probability distribution that we call policy.

 The following Julia script initializes and runs the simulation: